iotaledger/iota-wiki/docs/get-started/bridge/shimmerbridge.md

 ---

+More Information about the LayerZero protocol is available in their [official documentation](https://docs.layerzero.network/)

-**Visit [Github](https://github.com/iotaledger) to review the Open Source code of the ShimmerBridge Web Application.**
+Visit [Github](https://github.com/iotaledger) to review the Open Source code of the ShimmerBridge Web Application.

-**The Audit Report of the ShimmerBridge Web Application is available on the [Zokyo Security Github Repository](https://github.com/zokyo-sec/audit-reports)**
+The Audit Report of the ShimmerBridge Web Application is available on the [Zokyo Security Github Repository](https://github.com/zokyo-sec/audit-reports)

+The Audit Reports of the LayerZero protocol are available in this [LayerZero GitHub Repository](https://github.com/LayerZero-Labs/LayerZero/tree/main/audit)